Police: Fayetteville Couple Starved, Handcuffed Child As Punishment

 Police said Miranda said she was disappointed with her actions and needed help, but was afraid to go to police because she knew she'd face prison time.
 She also said she had threatened the other children not to tell authorities about the abuse.

-Miranda said she’d thrown the handcuffs away after state Department of Human Service officials visited her home on Harvard Street, according to the affidavit.
+Miranda said she'd thrown the handcuffs away after DHS officials visited her home, according to the affidavit.

 Miranda and Tovias were being held Monday at the Washington County Detention Center on $50,000 bonds.
 Both have hearings set for Feb.
 28 in Washington County Circuit Court.